Planning your surgery

-Dr. Nikolov will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding vitamins, iron tablets and certain medications.
-If you develop a cold or an infection of any kind, especially a skin infection, your surgery may have to be postponed.
+Dr. Nikolov will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, taking or avoiding certain vitamins and medications, and washing your face.
+Carefully following these instructions will help your surgery go more smoothly.

 Where your surgery will be performed

 Rhinoplasty may be performed in a surgeon’s office-based facility, an outpatient surgery center, or a hospital.
 It’s usually done on an outpatient basis, for cost containment and convenience.
 Complex procedures may require a short inpatient stay.

 Rhinoplasty can be performed under local or general anesthesia, depending on the extent of the procedure and on what you and Dr. Nikolov prefer.